mbrunton/fractal_landscape/readme.txt

 If performance is an issue, please adjust the "size" float within the World constructor (landscape section), which is passed to the Landscape constructor, to a lower value.
+If you don't want to sacrifice size, turn up Landscape.sizePerPoint for fewer land polygons per unit area.
 Feel free to adjust the rockiness float (same location) to a different value to experience different levels of rockiness.
+Also feel free to change roundedLandscape to false within World's constructor, to experience a cool retro feel.
 If the full screen annoys you, please alter GraphicsDevice.IsFullScreen within Project1Game.Initialize, and uncomment the two lines setting the backbuffer width/height.
 Please don't alter the line preventing window